VGR: Visual Grounded Reasoning: Visual Grounded Reasoning

 The corresponding image tokens are processed by the vision-encoder and adapter, yielding token embeddings in the language space:

 where $s$ denotes the size of the vision patch and $c$ denotes the channel number of latent features.
 Like in LLaVA, the image tokens from each crop are flattened to a 1D sequence and fed in the LLM separately.
-We further concatenate the feature of each patch representation to a unified image feature $\mathbf{S} \in \mathbb{R}^{ \frac{H}{s} \times \frac{W}{s} \times c}$ for later use.
+We further concatenate the feature of each patch representation to a unified image feature $\mathbf{S} \in \mathbb{R}^{ \frac{H}{s} \times \frac{W}{s} \times c}$ for later use, which serves as the visual memory.

-The replay mechanism relies on fine-grained visual feature for retrieval, to preserve high-resolution visual details while maintaining training and inference efficiency, we propose an expand-then-compress strategy.
+The dynamic visual memory replay mechanism relies on fine grained visual feature for retrieval, to preserve high resolution visual details while maintaining training and inference efficiency, we propose an expand-then-compress strategy.
 Specifically, we scale up the maximum crop count of LLaVA's AnyRes approach from 4 to 16 patches and introduce a vision feature compression layer using 2D pooling.
-To balance resolution and computational cost, we further adopt \(2\times 2\) pooling for snapshot compression and \(4\times 4\) pooling for high-resolution AnyRes token compression empirically.
+To balance resolution and computational cost, we adopt \(2\times 2\) pooling for snapshot compression and \(4\times 4\) pooling for high resolution AnyRes token compression empirically.

 Compared to the baseline, which employs maximum 2,880 tokens per image (576 tokens per shot, including 1 snapshot image and 4 AnyRes crops), \method achieves superior efficiency.
-Our method uses only 144 tokens for the snapshot and a maximum of 720 tokens for high-resolution crops, reducing token usage by 70\% while expanding supported resolutions by $5\times$.
-This design guarantees \method to maintain fine-grained visual information for retrieval while lowering computational overhead.
+Our method uses only 144 tokens for the snapshot and a maximum of 720 tokens for high resolution crops, reducing token usage by 70\% while expanding supported resolutions by $5\times$.
+This design guarantees \method to maintain fine grained visual information for retrieval while lowering computational overhead.

 To enable the MLLM selectively attend to specific visual regions, we introduce a replay control signal for the model.
 Each replay region is defined via a grounding area notation: \texttt{<sot>[x1, y1, x2, y2]<eot>}, where \texttt{[x1, y1]} denotes the top-left corner and \texttt{[x2, y2]} the bottom-right corner of the region.
 The visual tokens will be retrieved once such signal is detection.
 The MLLM is encouraged to generate these signals during inference in demand to extend visual clues.